-Goldie’s soundtracks have been widely commissioned by clients such as Adidas, Amnesty International, Canal Plus, Channel 4, Dr Martens, France 4, Google, Hermes, HTC and MAC.
-He has released singles on vinyl and digital download via Sunday Best Records and his own independent label.
-He frequently collaborates with fellow creatives including graphic artist Anthony Burrill, moving image specialists Paul Plowman and Zac Ella, and artist Daniel Eatock.
+Goldie’s sound work has been widely commissioned by clients such as Adidas, Amnesty International, Canal Plus, Channel 4, Dr Martens, France 4, Google, Hermes, HTC and MAC.
+He has released his music on vinyl and digital and frequently collaborates with fellow creatives including graphic artist Anthony Burrill, moving image specialists Paul Plowman and Zac Ella, and artist Daniel Eatock.

 Studio photography by James Stephenson